xolox/vim-session/README.md

 By default this option is set to false (0).
 When you set this option to true (1) and you start Vim, the session plug-in will open your last used session instead of the default session.
 Note that the session plug-in will still show you the dialog asking whether you want to restore the last used session.
 To get rid of the dialog you have to set `g:session_autoload` to `'yes'`.

+### The `g:session_restart_environment` option

+This option is a list of environment variable names (without the dollar signs) that the `:RestartVim` command will pass on to the new instance of Vim.
+This option is only useful on UNIX.
+By default the three environment variables `$TERM`, `$VIM` and `$VIMRUNTIME` are included in this list.

 ### The `g:loaded_session` option

 This variable isn't really an option but if you want to avoid loading the `session.vim` plug-in you can set this variable to any value in your [vimrc script] [vimrc]: